andrewalexeich/gulp-scss-starter/README.md

 * [gulp-favicons](https://github.com/evilebottnawi/favicons) - favicons generator for your projects;
 * [gulp-svg-sprite](https://github.com/jkphl/gulp-svg-sprite) - create SVG sprites;
 * [gulp-replace](https://www.npmjs.com/package/gulp-replace) - a string replace plugin for gulp;
-* [gulp-cheerio](https://www.npmjs.com/package/gulp-cheerio) - a plugin for gulp which allows you to manipulate HTML and XML files;
 * [gulp-newer](https://www.npmjs.com/package/gulp-newer) - piping the source files to newer before imagemin ensures that only those images that have changed are minified;
 * [gulp-plumber](https://www.npmjs.com/package/gulp-plumber) - notifications in your terminal (SCSS/Sass errors for example);
 * [gulp-debug](https://www.npmjs.com/package/gulp-debug) - debug Vinyl file streams to see what files are run through your Gulp pipeline;